nullstone-io/node-express-quickstart/README.md

 Visit [http://localhost:9000](http://localhost:9000).

-### Hot reload

-The `app` in `docker-compose.yml` is configured to run express in debug mode.
-You do not need to rebuild/restart the flask app when making changes to code.

 ### Update dependencies

-Any time you change `requirements.txt`, you need to update your dependencies.
+Any time you change `package.json`, you need to update your dependencies.
 The dependencies will be installed on boot of the docker container; restart the container to update.

 ```shell